ortiza5/modding-vivaldi/CONTRIBUTING.md

 Do not be shy to suggest changes and point out mistakes.
-The goal is to have good guides (although it is not a good idea to block a pull request for more than a week).
+The goal is to have good guides (although it is not a good idea to block a pull request for more than a week with nitpicks).

 You can also discuss the reviews by others.

 ### Suggesting changes

 Create an issue and describe the suggestion.
-You can also create a pull request—in that case it will be discussed there.
+You can also create a pull request if you have a more concrete idea—in that case it will be discussed there.

 ---